Clinical Research Informatics

-The Clinical Research Informatics Core (CRIC) supports the Medical School Information Systems Research IT Program to improve the quality and quantity of U-M clinical research by providing cutting-edge informatics software and services.
+The Clinical Research Informatics team supports MICHR's mission to enable and enhance clinical and translational research by providing cutting-edge informatics software and services.

 - Business Systems Implementation

 - Software Development

 - Technical Services

 Together, we develop, enhance, and support multiple, clinical research IT applications.
 The team is responsible for a number of initiatives that have the potential to transform U-M’s clinical and translational research mission: REDCap, OpenClinica Enterprise, UMClinicalStudies.org, TATUM, and the Research Participant Scheduling Portal.